redirwin/password-generator/README.md

 - CSS
 - Vanilla JavaScript

-## Possible future updates:

-- Refactor JavaScript
+## Thoughts on possible upgrades:

 - Add a color-coded password strength bar
 - Add _click to copy_ on each password field
 - Add user input options such as password length and types of characters allowed
+- Refactor JavaScript: could use a forEach() on the element array, etc.